GPacenza/CodeNextMarioKart/README.md

 # Project Breakdown

-This project consists of a few different components.
+This project consists of two main components: the controller and the planner.

 ## Controller